 Komic, literally meaning “eye of a snow cock” (Ko – snow-cock, mic – eye), is a remote village in Spiti valley.
 Having its fame as the Highest village in the world connected with a motorable road, Komic is quite a destination for most people traveling to Spiti.

 Komic village is situated at an elevation of 15027 feet above sea level.
-There are many important and noteworthy spots near the village, including Langza village (Fossil Village of India) and Hikkim village (highest village with a post office).
+There are many important and noteworthy spots near the village, including Langza village (Fossil Village of India) and Hikkim village (the highest village with a post office).

 Set handsomely within the splendid peaks of Himachal Pradesh, the beauty of this place cannot be described in words; you need to feel it.
 Bounded by snowcapped mountains and majestic valleys, Komic Village attracts countless tourists who want to experience firsthand the stunning beauty and the beautiful culture.
 All you need to do is come and explore the delightful vistas of this scenic valley.